httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 5. The signer creates the signature input string. {{create-sig-input}}

-5. The signer signs the signature input with the chosen signing algorithm using the key material chosen by the signer.
+6. The signer signs the signature input with the chosen signing algorithm using the key material chosen by the signer.
 Several signing algorithms are defined in in {{signature-methods}}.

-6. The signer then encodes the result of that operation as a Base64-encoded string {{?RFC4648}}.
-This string is the signature output value.
+6. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` header as defined in {{signature-header}}.

 For example, given the following HTTP message: